Ndymario/PvsP-Engine/README.md

-# MvsL-Recoded
+# PvsP Engine
-Public project to port the New Super Mario Bros.
-DS gamemode Mario vs Luigi to C++
+Public project to create a fun way to play PvsP with your friends with plenty of gamemodes to choose from.

 # Contributor Notes
 Please note that this is a public project.
 Be open to any and all implementations.
 Ndymario reserves the final say in an implementation argument.